pkmelee/Soc-homelab/README.md

 ## 🔮 Future Improvements

-- Implement system monitoring using Sysmon
+- Install Sysmon on the Windows host for endpoint logging
-- Integrate SIEM tool (Splunk) for log analysis
+- Deploy Splunk for centralized log collection and analysis
-- Detect and analyze attack activity in real time
+- Re-run reconnaissance activity and investigate resulting logs
+- Create alerting and detection notes for observed behavior